What’s New

 What happens to the existing bounty table when the new setup is enabled?

-Nothing changes until you click Save changes.
+Nothing changes until you click Publish changes.

 Can the old flow and new flow be used at the same time?